-Sets performed shy of failure provide mild intensity and recover very quickly but are not very effective, while sets performed to technical failure, when you cannot performed one more repetition, offer a more robust stimulus to the trained muscle and take longer to recover from.
+Sets performed shy of failure provide mild intensity and recover very quickly but are not very effective, while sets performed to technical failure when you cannot perform one more repetition, offer a more robust stimulus to the trained muscle and take longer to recover from.

 - Static holds.

 Each one can be used for different goals, like hypertrophy or strength, or both, but all of them add on considerable stress to the trained muscle, making recovery times longer and thus dictating how often you should train each muscle group.

 How Life Stressors Affects Recovery Ability And Training Frequency

 Given that all these factors by default play a role in concocting the ideal frequency for you, you should also consider your own training history, age, and your own personal life stressors, like job, studies, family commitments as well as the time available.

 Life stressors and time can greatly influence the outcome of recovery times and workout frequency, as the situation of a young guy still at home with his parents is well different from a middle-aged guy working 70h/week, a family with three kids and mortgage to pay off, or a senior guy.